felleg/felleg.gitlab.io-backup/content/reads/read-72-dopamine-nation.md

 beginning to learn how to live without compulsive overconsumption.
 Cannabis use is now the slippery slope I am finding myself battling
 against: I tested
-its limits, I found it a purpose in my life, and even though I believe my consumption is not harmful to myself or others, that I could "quit at any time" as any addict would say, I can't help but wonder, am I once again trading an addiction for another?
+its limits, it seems to have a positive purpose in my life, and even though I believe my consumption is not harmful to myself or others, that I could "quit at any time" as any addict would say, I can't help but wonder, am I once again trading an addiction for another?